-Pumpkin Spice Crumble is a delicious dessert mash-up of pumpkin pie and crumb cake.
-This easy dessert uses a box of yellow cake mix and canned pumpkin for tasty shortcuts.
+Pumpkin Crumble is a delicious dessert mash-up of pumpkin pie and crumb cake.
+Super easy and budget-friendly, this recipe uses a box of yellow cake mix and canned pumpkin for tasty shortcuts.
+This is the easy pumpkin dessert recipe you've been searching for to feed a crowd at Thanksgiving!

 I'm seriously considering replacing the pumpkin pie at Thanksgiving with this super scrumptious dessert.

 That might be unheard in some parts, but I'm pretty sure I could get away with it here.
-Pumpkin Spice Crumble, along with Two Layer Pumpkin Cheesecake, is always a crowd pleaser.
+Pumpkin Spice Crumble, along with Pumpkin Trifle and Two Layer Pumpkin Cheesecake, is always a crowd pleaser.
 It's rich and packed full of pumpkin pie flavor, yet easier to make, serve and eat than a pie.

 That's because this delicious dessert is a box cake hack or "dump cake".
 Rather than making a traditional crust, we use a yellow cake mix, butter and an egg to create a rich bottom layer.